itsSanalog/sanalog.net/README.md

 # sanalog.net
 Personal website.
-Currently not in use.
+Currently in not-so-active development (as of Mar 2024).

 For an actual description of the site, purpose, development and whatnot, check [sanalog.net/blog/code/sanalog.net](https://sanalog.net/blog/code/sanalog.net).